ireaneus/CDI/PersonalStatement.md

 ---

-### **What I Believe About the Works of God**

-I believe that God the Father is actively involved in His creation through His sovereign works.
-These works include creation, providence, redemption, and judgment, all of which display His power, wisdom, and goodness.

-- **Creation**: God spoke the universe into existence, *"In the beginning God created the heavens and the earth"* (Genesis 1:1), and made all things visible and invisible by His Word (Colossians 1:16).
-He continues to uphold and sustain all creation, *"upholding all things by the word of His power"* **(Hebrews 1:3)**.

-- **Providence**: I believe that God not only created all things but continues to sustain and govern the universe by His sovereign will. *'He causes the vapors to ascend from the ends of the earth; Who makes lightnings for the rain, Who brings forth the wind from His treasuries.'* **(Psalm 135:7)**

-- **Redemption**: In His love, the Father sent His Son to accomplish the work of salvation for humanity, *"For God so loved the world, that He gave His only begotten Son"* **(John 3:16)**.
-This redemptive work unfolds in history as God calls people to Himself, forgives sins, and adopts believers as His children.

-- **Judgment**: God has appointed a day on which He will judge the world in righteousness through Jesus Christ, *"He has fixed a day in which He will judge the world in righteousness through a Man whom He has appointed"* **(Acts 17:31)**.
-His works of judgment reveal His holiness and justice.

-- **Adoption and Answering Prayers**: God graciously adopts believers into His family, *"You have received a spirit of adoption as sons by which we cry out, 'Abba!
-Father!'"* **(Romans 8:15)**, and *listens to the prayers of His people, answering according to His will* **(1 John 5:14)**.

----

 ### **The Decrees of God**

 I believe that the **Decrees of God** are His eternal ordinances, established in His perfect wisdom and will, by which He determined to accomplish His purposes.
 These decrees are absolute, sovereign, and unchangeable, encompassing all that will ever happen.